josephg/egwalker-paper/reg-text.typ

 This allows us to efficiently transform the index of an operation from the prepare version into the effect version.
 If the character was already deleted in the effect version ($s_e = mono("Del")$), the transformed operation is a no-op.

-The above process allows $sans("apply")(e_i)$ to be performed efficiently.
+The above process makes $sans("apply")(e_i)$ efficient.
-However, we also need to efficiently perform $sans("retreat")(e_i)$ and $sans("advance")(e_i)$ operations.
-Each of these operations modifies the prepare state $s_p$ of the record inserted or deleted by $e_i$.
+We also need to efficiently perform $sans("retreat")(e_i)$ and $sans("advance")(e_i)$, which modify the prepare state $s_p$ of the record inserted or deleted by $e_i$.
 // For insert events, we modify the corresponding insert record with an _id_ of $i$, matching the event.
 // And for delete events, we modify the record of the item _deleted by_ the event.
 // Note that the event's index can't be used to locate the item, as the item's absolute position in the sequence may not match the event's index.
-The target record can't be looked up by its index.
-Instead, to find the item we maintain a second B-tree, mapping from each event's ID to the target record.
+While advancing/retreating we cannot look up a target record by its index.
+Instead, we maintain a second B-tree, mapping from each event's ID to the target record.
 The mapping stores a value depending on the type of the event:

-- For delete events, we store the ID of character _deleted by_ the event.
+- For delete events, we store the ID of the character deleted by the event.
-- For insert events, we store a reference to the corresponding record in the sequence containing the inserted item.
-Specifically, we store a pointer to the leaf node in the first B-tree which contains the record.
+- For insert events, we store a pointer to the leaf node in the first B-tree which contains the corresponding record.
 When nodes in the first B-tree are split, we update the pointers in the second B-tree accordingly.

 On every $sans("apply")(e)$, after updating the sequence as above, we update this mapping based on the event.
 When we subsequently perform a $sans("retreat")(e)$ or $sans("advance")(e)$, that event $e$ must have already been applied, and hence $e.italic("id")$ must appear in this mapping.
 This map allows us to advance or retreat in logarithmic time.

-// (Seph): I rewrote the above paragraph.
-This was your original text:
-// Besides the sequence of records, the internal state also includes a mapping from event ID to the record in the sequence affected by that event.
-// On every $sans("apply")(e)$ we use the above process to identify the target record in the sequence, and then we store the mapping from $e.italic("id")$ to the target record ID.
-// When we subsequently perform a $sans("retreat")(e)$ or $sans("advance")(e)$, that event $e$ must have already been applied, and hence $e.italic("id")$ must appear in this mapping.
-// We can therefore ignore the operation index when retreating and advancing, and instead use the event ID to look up the record to be updated.
-// To this end we maintain a second B-tree that is keyed by record ID, and which points at the leaf nodes of the first B-tree.
-// This tree allows us to advance or retreat in logarithmic time.
-// When nodes in the first B-tree are split, we update the pointers in the second B-tree accordingly.

 == Clearing the internal state <clearing>